Author Biography - Trevor Hoyle

 that it was a "landmark in the emerging field of eco-fiction."

-In The Man Who Travelled on Motorways, the narrator, a literary anti-hero, falls victim to
+Man Who Travelled on Motorways, the narrator, a literary anti-hero,

-and South Lancashire, in England.
-His condition generates memory distortion and triggers vivid
+in England.
+His condition generates memory distortion and triggers

-as residing in "a different spacetime continuum."
-Terming the work "an experimental `mainstream'
+residing in "a different spacetime continuum."
+Terming the work

 Hoyle told CA: "Much of my full-length fiction has been concerned with `speculative' subjects,